What is Product Market Fit for B2B SaaS? Understanding the Concept Once and For All

 1. Identify Your Target Audience

 Knowing who you’re selling to is crucial, as well as knowing the tool to use to do it efficiently.
+In SaaS startups, this is an integral part of market research according to Harvard Business School.
+(Source)

 Example: If you’ve developed an app for fitness tracking, your target audience might be young adults who are health-conscious and tech-savvy.